mengyi-git/FunctionalDisabilityChinaUS/README.md

 # Introduction

-The code accompanies the paper "Functional Disability with Systematic Trends and Uncertainty: A Comparison between China and the U.S." by Fu, Sherris and Xu.
+The code accompanies the paper "Functional Disability with Systematic Trends and Uncertainty: A Comparison between China and the U.S." [DOI: https://doi.org/10.1017/S1748499521000233](https://doi.org/10.1017/S1748499521000233) by Fu, Sherris and Xu.
 We also provide the datasets used for model estimation.

 # How to use the code